-At the University of Georgia, Emma teaches first-year composition and creative writing.
-She also serves as a consultant with the Writing Center and as an associate with the Digital Lab.
+Emma teaches first-year writing, creative writing, and writing center theory and practice.
+She also serves as the Assistant Director of the UGA Writing Center and as an associate with the Digital Lab.